Sirromet Wines owner and founder Terry Morris has declared war on the tidal wave of New Zealand-made Sauvignon Blanc flooding Australian markets.

 Sirromet’s 2013 ‘Verdelho Blanc Grand Reserve’ is made from fruit from the company’s Night Sky Vineyard, located at 820 metres elevation at Ballandean on the Granite Belt.

 The wine was produced, bottled and labelled at Sirromet’s headquarters at Mount Cotton, near Brisbane, under the direction of chief winemaker Adam Chapman.

 “There are more than three million adults in Queensland and if they each bought one bottle of local Verdelho from Sirromet or other wineries around the state then it will create jobs here,” Morris said.

-Wine Australia reports that 32 million litres of Sauvignon Blanc was sold in Australia in the year ending July, 2013, and it was valued at more than $500 million.
+Wine Australia reports that 32 million litres of Sauvignon Blanc were sold in Australia in the year ending July 2013, and it was valued at more than $500 million.